kiransharma755/cloudpractioner_certification/README.md

 ## Pre-certification

-Before we delve into certificates, lets discuss what is aws?/ what is cloud computing ?
+Before we delve into certification details, lets discuss a few terminologies:

+1. what is aws?/ what is cloud computing ?
-Asssuming you are either working on cloud or are going to work, I would suggest let understand it jargon

-some concept in cloud computing using AWS? pay as you go on -demand computing well archited framework elasticity scalling autoscaling
+cloud computing is delivery of IT and related services through internet.
+AWS is cloud offering from Amazon.

+2. Pay as you go
+3. on -demand computing
+4. well archited framework
+5. elasticity
+6. scalling

 -------------------------------